 A customer buying journey map is a management tool that graphically illustrates a customer’s experience through the sales process.

-Competition is as fierce as it’s ever been in the current business environment.
-A business must to break through the crowd, customer distractions and other “noise” out there.
-Thus, by creating a clear visualization of every possible way a customer can interact and connect with your brand, the more engaged your potential customers which will result in more conversions (sales).
+- Competition is as fierce as ever.
+A business must break through the crowd, and minimize competitive distractions.
+Thus, by creating a clear visualization of every possible way a customer can interact and connect with your brand, the more engagement provided, the more conversions (sales) will result.

 Furthermore, gone are the days of marketing based upon the specific features of a service or product.
 Consumers care about your brand as a whole.
 How do you solve their pain point(s)?
 How are you going to make their lives better?
 Their buying journey must be easy, quick, secure, and focused.
 Mapping this process and analyzing it gets to that goal.